cpbotha/cpbotha.github.io/content/posts/2018-07-17-weekly-head-voices-148-data-stylist.md

 I did recently take a more serious look when [setting up a telegram bot using tbot][17] and being amazed at how simple it was building web services like these using goroutines and channels.

 Go satisfies points 3 to 6 from the list above.
-Makes sense that I decided to file this experiment away under &#8220;check when you need to put a webservice together REALLY QUICKLY&#8221;.
+Makes sense that I decided to file this experiment away under “check when you need to put a webservice together REALLY QUICKLY”.

 ## rust

-When I saw up that rust, surprisingly, is an expression-oriented language, I flew through the O&#8217;Reilly Programming Rust book I had bought previously as part of a bundle.
+When I saw up that rust, surprisingly, is an expression-oriented language, I flew through the O’Reilly Programming Rust book I had bought previously as part of a bundle.

-Evaluating rust by the list above, we award it a fractional 1 because expression-oriented, 3 due to jetbrains plugin amongst others, 4(ish) &#8211; great memory safety, but compared to clojure, concurrency and parallelism stories still have much room to grow, a solid 5 thanks to cargo and a very strong 6.
+Evaluating rust by the list above, we award it a fractional 1 because expression-oriented, 3 due to jetbrains plugin amongst others, 4(ish) – great memory safety, but compared to clojure, concurrency and parallelism stories still have much room to grow, a solid 5 thanks to cargo and a very strong 6.

-I filed this one away under &#8220;re-evaluate whenever you reach for your trusty C++&#8221;. (also, [actix-web][18] looks amazing for super high performance microservices.)
+I filed this one away under “re-evaluate whenever you reach for your trusty C++”. (also, [actix-web][18] looks amazing for super high performance microservices.)

 ## f\#

-You didn&#8217;t see this one coming, did you?
+You didn’t see this one coming, did you?

 Very strong 1 to 5 and a solid 6.

 WAT?!

-I&#8217;m currently working my way through [Domain Modeling Made Functional][19] by Scott Wlaschin, who is also the author of the brilliant [f# for fun and profit][20] website.
+I’m currently working my way through [Domain Modeling Made Functional][19] by Scott Wlaschin, who is also the author of the brilliant [f# for fun and profit][20] website.

-In addition to f# hitting all 6 of my 2018 PL-requirements above, I&#8217;m slowly starting to see the advantages of having a real type system under the hood.
+In addition to f# hitting all 6 of my 2018 PL-requirements above, I’m slowly starting to see the advantages of having a real type system under the hood.

-f# is a member of the [ML-family][21] of functional languages, which have their origin in Lisp (some very naughty person removed all of the lovely parentheses I&#8217;m afraid&#8230;).
+f# is a member of the [ML-family][21] of functional languages, which have their origin in Lisp (some very naughty person removed all of the lovely parentheses I’m afraid…).

-I hope that at some point I&#8217;ll have the opportunity to use f# in anger, at which point I&#8217;ll be able to report more concretely as to its suitability.
+I hope that at some point I’ll have the opportunity to use f# in anger, at which point I’ll be able to report more concretely as to its suitability.

 # The End